UIPEVO – Ultrasonic Olive Oil Extractor for Higher Yields

 Refined olive oil is a type of virgin oil, which has been treated with charcoal, other chemical and/or physical filters.
 However, the glyceridic structure is not altered by this treatments.
 Its free acidity is not higher than 0.3% and its other characteristics correspond to those fixed for this category in this standard.
 It is obtained by refining virgin oils to eliminate high acidity or organoleptic defects.

 Olive pomace oil is produced by refining pomace olive oil, which is often blended with some virgin oil to improve its flavour.
 Due to its high smoke point it is used as cooking oil.

-The cultivar of Olea europaea L. is one of the main factor in regards of oil quality and flavour.
-The list below shows the most frequently used cultivars ad their characteristics.
+The cultivar of Olea europaea L. is an important olive fruit species, which has manifold cultivars that differ in oil quality and flavour.
+The list below shows the most frequently used cultivars and their characteristics.

 - Arbequina: Recognized for its aromatic ripe fruitiness, low bitterness, pungency, and stability

 - Aglandau: Highly fruity, bitter, pungent, and stable

 - Barnea: Fruity with mild bitterness, pungency, and stability

 - Bosana: Highly fruity, herbaceous, medium pungency, bitterness, and stability